vapurrmaid/vapurrmaid.github.io/README.md

 ## Why is Vapurrmaid

-Vapurrmaid is a form of expression that makes sense for Grey on the dysmal space that is the interwebs.
+Vapurrmaid is a form of expression that makes/(made) most sense for Grey at the time of its conception.

 ## Vapurrmaid as DJ

 Vapurrmaid consumes a very wide variety of music.
 However, they primarly spin the following genres:

-- e.b.m
-- industrial
-- industrial techno
+- techno & body music
-- noise
+- industrial & noise
-- techno

 ### Select Mixes